End-to-end Temporal Action Detection with Transformer: Abstract

 \section{Abstract}

-Temporal action detection (TAD) aims to determine the semantic label and the boundaries of every action instance in an untrimmed video.
-It is a fundamental and challenging task in video understanding and significant progress has been made.
-Previous methods involve multiple stages or networks and hand-designed rules or operations, which fall short in efficiency and flexibility.
-In this paper, we propose an end-to-end framework for TAD upon Transformer, termed \textit{TadTR}, which maps a set of learnable embeddings to action instances in parallel.
-TadTR is able to adaptively extract temporal context information required for making action predictions, by selectively attending to a sparse set of snippets in a video.
-As a result, it simplifies the pipeline of TAD and requires lower computation cost than previous detectors, while preserving remarkable detection performance.
-TadTR achieves state-of-the-art performance on HACS Segments (+3.35\% average mAP).
-As a single-network detector, TadTR runs 10$\times$ faster than its comparable competitor.
-It outperforms existing single-network detectors by a large margin on THUMOS14 (+5.0\% average mAP) and ActivityNet (+7.53\% average mAP).
-When combined with other detectors, it reports 54.1\% mAP at IoU=0.5 on THUMOS14, and 34.55\% average mAP on ActivityNet-1.3.
-Our code will be released at \url{https://github.com/xlliu7/TadTR}.
+Temporal action detection (TAD) aims to determine the semantic label and the temporal interval of every action instance in an untrimmed video.
+It is a fundamental and challenging task in video understanding.
+Previous methods tackle this task with complicated pipelines.
+They often need to train multiple networks and involve hand-designed operations, such as non-maximal suppression and anchor generation, which limit the flexibility and prevent end-to-end learning.
+In this paper, we propose an end-to-end Transformer-based method for TAD, termed TadTR.
+Given a small set of learnable embeddings called action queries, TadTR adaptively extracts temporal context information from the video for each query and directly predicts action instances with the context.
+To adapt Transformer to TAD, we propose three improvements to enhance its locality awareness.
+The core is a temporal deformable attention module that selectively attends to a sparse set of key snippets in a video.
+A segment refinement mechanism and an actionness regression head are designed to refine the boundaries and confidence of the predicted instances, respectively.
+With such a simple pipeline, TadTR requires lower computation cost than previous detectors, while preserving remarkable performance.
+As a self-contained detector, it achieves state-of-the-art performance on THUMOS14 (56.7\% mAP) and HACS Segments (32.09\% mAP).
+Combined with an extra action classifier, it obtains 36.75\% mAP on ActivityNet-1.3.
+Code is available at \url{https://github.com/xlliu7/TadTR}.